We all know that a good keynote can really carry an event. But is it always a necessity?

 Divisive Issues.
 The list of issues that have multiple vantage points is long — from abortion rights to marijuana legalization.
 Every industry has issues, too, that divide the professionals who work within it.
 Any topic with a well-defined pro and con, which could be tough to articulate by a single person, is a good candidate for a panel.

-Pay attention to these six factors in order to create a panel that engages and educates attendees.
+Pay attention to these seven factors in order to create a panel that engages and educates attendees.

 A panel on which everyone agrees is rarely compelling.
-One of the great aspects of a panel is that it presents conflicting viewpoints in a format that invites passionate debate.
-Conflict is endemic, so embrace it.
-Choose panelists who oppose one another.
-You don’t want yelling.
-But you do want an enthusiastic and informed argument.
+One of the great aspects of a panel is that it presents varied viewpoints in a format that invites a passionate, respectful, and well-informed debate.
+Difference of opinion is natural, so embrace it.
+An enthusiastic and informed argument from across the aisle shows audiences how to have constructive dialogue that spotlights different perspectives.
+It also holds attention and gives listeners the information they need to think critically about the issues at hand.

 2. Personalities matter.

 Some speakers are more assertive than others.
 Try to choose a panel that is evenly matched, so that one panelist does not overshadow another.
 We’ve all seen panels where one participant sits silent, while another dominates the conversation.
-It's awkward.
+It's a poor experience for the audience.
 And that’s something you'll want to be sure to avoid.

 3. Diversify experience.